-Obviously, the skills IT recruiters look for depend on the list of job requirements that companies give them.
-But with that said, every company wants to hire people who are motivated, passionate and who can portray themselves professionally.
+The skills IT recruiters look for depend on the list of job requirements that companies give them.
+But with that said, every company wants to hire people who are motivated, passionate, and who can portray themselves professionally.

 Hence, technical recruiters not only look for people with a pretty list of skills and a couple fancy titles, they look for people who can also fit in well within the company’s culture.